Creating and editing elements

 Appearance in the Elements area

-How the elements are displayed in the "Elements" area can be changed via the context menu.
+The display of the elements in the "Elements" area can be changed via the context menu.

 • Show icons